May 5, 2022

 Kids and teens are entrepreneurs in the making.
-Seriously, they’ve got more business chops than most grownups!
-So, let’s reward that.
-We’ve got a mix of chores, jobs and other unique ways for your kids and teens to start earning money.
-Take a look at this list of jobs for kids (12 and under) and jobs for teens (13-19).
+Seriously, they’ve got more business chops than most adults!
+So, let’s encourage that.
+We’ve got a mix of chores, jobs and other ways for kids and teens to start earning.

-Take care of the pets At Greenlight, taking care of pets is consistently one of the top 5 chores for families.
+Take care of the pets Among Greenlight families, taking care of pets is consistently one of the top five chores.
 Why?
 This is a big help for parents, and it’s a great life lesson for aspiring pet-owners.
-Not to mention, kids love the extra time with their four-legged friends… even when it gets a little messy.
+Not to mention, kids love the extra time with their four-legged friends… even if it gets a little messy.
 Start a business Kidpreneurs are all around us.
-Take Henry H, for example, an eight-year-old who runs a cookie dough business.
-Here’s another: Brynn, a 12-year-old on a mission to make masks and donate her profits to charitable causes.
+Take Henry H., for example, an eight-year-old who runs a cookie dough business — or Brynn, a 12-year-old on a mission to make masks and donate her profits to charitable causes.
 Kudos, kids!
-Help with recycling Recycling is a whole process.
+Help with recycling Recycling is a lengthy process — and kids can help.
 First, you rinse.
 Then, you crush the cans or cut the cardboard, fill up your recycling bin and take it down to the end of the driveway (or wherever your family recycles).
-Enlist your kids for some help and check how they can get paid for their contribution.
-Start a garden On theme with making a difference for our planet, another fun chore for your kids is to start (and maintain!) a garden.
-Take them to the store to pick out fruit, veggie or herb plants and give them an allowance every time they water the garden.
+Don’t forget to check how to get paid for their contribution.
+Start a garden On theme with making a difference for our planet, another fun chore is to start (and maintain!) a garden.
+Pick out fruit, veggie or herb plants as a family and earn money in Greenlight’s kids’ allowance app every time they water the garden.
 Bonus: If your produce is doing well, consider selling it at the local farmer’s market.
-Earn Parent-Paid Interest If you’re not interested in finding household jobs for your kids, you can start giving your kids an interest rate on their Greenlight savings.
-Parent-Paid Interest is simple and automatic.
-Next thing you know, they’ll be explaining compound growth to YOU.
-Help the neighbors with odds and ends Looking for a feel-good chore for your kids?
-Encourage them to help out the neighbors with their outdoor chores — raking leaves, mowing the lawn or checking the mail, to name a few.
+Earn Parent-Paid Interest If all the household jobs are accounted for in your family, kids can earn an interest rate on their Greenlight Savings with Parent-Paid Interest.
+(Hello, compound growth.)
+The best part?
+It’s simple and automatic.
+Help the neighbors with odds and ends Looking for a feel-good chore?
+Ask the neighbors if they want help with outdoor jobs — raking leaves, mowing the lawn or checking the mail, to name a few.

 Write a book (and sell it!)